 Diving Marsa Alam in the Red Sea

-Elphinstone is a cigar-shaped reef running north-south and over 400 metres in length, located in the southern Red Sea, close to Marsa Alam.
+This is a cigar-shaped reef running north-south and over 400 metres in length, located in the southern Red Sea, close to Marsa Alam.
 It was named after Admiral George Elphinstone, a British naval commander who served in Egypt in the Napoleonic wars at the beginning of the 19th century.
 It's healthy marine life and underwater landscapes make it one of the best Red Sea diving sites.

 The northern and southern tips of Elphinstone have 100m wide plateaus between 20-40m deep, covered with soft corals, huge gorgonians, sponges and sea whips.
 Diving at the Northern Plateau, it's best to drop in further to the north and drift onto the finger-shaped plateau.
 Here you'll find purple dendronephthya, brown soft corals and crowds of redtooth triggerfish, fluttering in the current.
 Giant trevally and great barracuda often hunt here and reef sharks are common.

 No strangers to Elphinstone's Southern Plateau and frequently spotted are oceanic white tip sharks, seemingly always accompanied by pilot fish.
-These sharks seem curious of divers and often return for a surprise second look.
-Oceanic whitetips are rare sightings for divers elsewhere in the world so this fish, perhaps more than any other, has come to represent what's so special about diving in the southern Red Sea.
+These sharks seem curious of scuba divers and often return for a surprise second look.
+Oceanic whitetips are rare sightings elsewhere in the world so this fish, perhaps more than any other, has come to represent what's so special about diving in the southern Red Sea.
 Best time for an encounter: October until the end of December.

 At the western side of the south tip plateau, there are a number of cave entrances at a depth of 30-35m.
 Here lies the infamous Elphinstone arch, a 10m high tunnel that connects the western and eastern side walls.
 The tunnel is beyond the limits of recreational diving and penetration should not be attempted without proper training.
 Stay close to the reef to avoid being swept out to sea if the current is strong.

-The Eastern Wall offers awe inspiring wall diving, while strong currents make this a spectacular drift dive.
+The Eastern Wall offers awe inspiring wall diving, while strong currents make this a spectacular drift too.
 The sheer walls plunge away vertically to invisible depths of more than 100 metres, covered in a rainbow of beautiful soft coral colours as far as the eye can see.
 The vibrant fish population features barracuda, schools of jacks, angelfish, snappers, Napoleonfish and large tuna.

 The Western Wall is steep and so has more ledges and caverns that attract titan triggerfish, soldierfish and squirrelfish.
 There is one huge buttress which runs down to 10m and creates a large overhang where black snapper congregate.

 The only down side to diving Elphinstone lies in its popularity and proximity to Marsa Alam.
-Being one of the most popular diving sites in the Red Sea, Elphinstone usually has several liveaboards and day trip boats moored to it all day long.
+Being one of the most popular sites in the Red Sea, Elphinstone usually has several liveaboards and day trip boats moored to it all day long.